CleanSpeak/cleanspeak-site/_drafts/19-01-05-new-year-new-home-cleanspeak.md

 - CleanSpeak
 image: blog/welcome-to-cleanspeak-2019-2.jpg
 ---
 Since 2007 CleanSpeak has been the best profanity filter & moderation platform trusted by companies like Comcast, Ubisoft, YouNow, Fiverr and many more.
 All this time you’ve been able to find us at Inversoft.com, our parent company whose talented developers build both CleanSpeak and [FusionAuth, a free web-scale authentication and user identity management platform](https://fusionauth.io 'Fusionauth Home').
-As of 2019, that’s changed.
-We now stand proudly at our own URL - [**CleanSpeak.com!**](https://cleanspeak.com "CleanSpeak Home") Why the change?
+As of 2019, we stand proudly at our own URL - [**CleanSpeak.com!**](https://cleanspeak.com "CleanSpeak Home") Why the change?
 <!--more-->

 ## What Happened?

 Was there some sort of corporate restructuring?
 A vicious IP battle?
 A venture-capitalist backed stockholder overthrow?
 No, sorry, nothing that dramatic—we just wanted to simplify things.
-It doesn’t make sense to tell people who are interested in CleanSpeak to go to the Inversoft site, so we won’t anymore.
-Now when you need the best profanity filtering & user moderation platform in the known universe, you can come straight here: [CleanSpeak.com](https://cleanspeak.com "CleanSpeak Home").
+It didn’t make sense to tell people who were interested in CleanSpeak to go to the Inversoft site, so we won’t anymore.
+Nothing else has changed–we have the same talented developers, same office, and even the same coffee maker.
+So from now on when you need the best profanity filtering & user moderation platform in the known universe, you can come straight here: CleanSpeak.com.
+Now when you need the best profanity filtering & user moderation platform in the known universe, come straight here: [CleanSpeak.com](https://cleanspeak.com "CleanSpeak Home").

 ## Do Need A Profanity Filter?